clasense4/explore-django/readme.md

 # Django Photos

-A simple django application to manage photos
+A simple django application to manage photos.
+Using Python 3.8.5, Django 3.0.8, Django REST Framework (also few django package) and PostgreSQL 12.2.

 ## Features